aybruhm/sms-based-reminder-system/docs/article.md

 sqlalchemy.url = sqlite:///./sms_reminder.sqlite
 ```

-Next would be to give our database model to alembic, and access the metadata from the model.
-Edit your `env.py` file inside your `migations` folder:
+Next would be to give our database model to alembic and access the metadata from the model.
+Edit your `env.py` file inside your `migrations` folder:

 ```python
 ... # this means there are other imports here